anderson-github-classroom/csc-369-student/chapters/Chapter3.md

 <a href="https://spark.apache.org/graphx/">https://spark.apache.org/graphx/</a>
 <!-- #endregion -->

+## Questions

+### 1. What are the main responsibilities of the NameNode?

+### 2. In general terms (i.e., don't get into Spark and language details), what is the output of the map stage?

+### 3. Has Spark replaced Hadoop?
+Should it replace Hadoop?

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ## Conclusion
 * Hadoop and Spark make up two pillars of the modern data engineering ecosystem.